forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 Our template is expecting some specific front matter fields for our products.
 We could create an [archetype](https://gohugo.io/content-management/archetypes/) to assist our users with entering the necessary front matter, but since we're using Forestry to provide a content editing UI, we have chosen instead to include a Front Matter Template for products.
 This will provide the appropriate fields when adding a product in the Forestry UI.
 {{% /tip %}}

 The `snipcart-add-item` class tells Snipcart to listen for a click on this element.
 The `data-item-id`, `data-item-name`, `data-item-price`, and `data-item-url` attributes are required to tell Snipcart which product should be added to the cart.
-The rest of the attributes are optional, and there are [even more attributes available](https://docs.snipcart.com/configuration/product-definition).
+The rest of the attributes are optional.

-#### Item ID
-The item ID is important, as this should uniquely identify your product to Snipcart.
-However, aside from being unique to this product, the ID doesn't need to be anything in particular.
-Our item URL is a good fit for this.
+{{% tip %}}
+There are several more attributes you can choose to define for your products.
+Check out [Snipcart's product definition docs](https://docs.snipcart.com/configuration/product-definition) to see all the options.
+{{% /tip %}}

 #### Item URL
 The `data-item-url` attribute needs to point to a place where the Snipcart product data is rendered.
 Since we have each product on its own page, this is just the URL to the current product.

+{{% warn %}}
 The item URL is very important: since we are just inserting the product price in the HTML, anyone could edit the document to change the price, and thus pay whatever they want for a product.
 Snipcart thwarts this by making their own request to the item URL to verify the product's price.
+{{% /warn %}}

+#### Item ID
+The item ID should uniquely identify your product to Snipcart.
+However, aside from being unique to this product, the ID doesn't need to be anything in particular.
+Since the product's URL also has to be unique to the product, it makes sense to use it for the product ID as well.

 ### Adding Custom Product Options
-You may wish for some of your products to be customizable, or perhaps you want to offer multiple variations of the same product.
-Snipcart provides a simple interface for configuring these options via its [custom fields data attributes](https://docs.snipcart.com/configuration/custom-fields).
+Snipcart provides a way to add custom fields to your product that will appear in the user's shopping cart via its [custom fields data attributes](https://docs.snipcart.com/configuration/custom-fields).
+You might want to use this feature for customizable products, or products that have different variations like size or color..
+Snipcart provides a simple interface for configuring these options via its .

 We're going to use Forestry's [Blocks](https://forestry.io/blog/blocks-give-your-editors-the-power-to-build-pages/) feature to define some custom field types.
 This will enable us to specify any number of custom fields for each individual product.